Just How Good Was Tim Tebow in College at Florida?

 Tebow and the Gators went undefeated after losing to Ole Miss.
 Florida defeated the Oklahoma Sooners in the National Championship Game, 24-14, in Miami.
 Tebow fulfilled his promise to Florida and became an icon.

-Tim Tebow’s words during his speech were memorialized forever on a plaque outside Florida’s stadium.
-That speech will never be forgotten by Gator fans.
+His speech was memorialized forever on a plaque outside Florida’s stadium.
+Gator fans will never forget those words.

-Florida didn’t win the title in 2009, but No. 15’s legacy was already secured
+Florida didn’t win the title in 2009, but No. 15’s legacy was already secure

 Tim Tebow finished his Florida career with 9,285 passing yards, 88 passing touchdowns, 2,947 rushing yards, and 57 rushing touchdowns.
 He’s considered by many to be the best college quarterback in NCAA history.

-Even though Florida didn’t win the National Championship during Tebow’s senior year, No. 15’s legacy was already secured.
+Even though Florida didn’t win the National Championship during Tebow’s senior year, No. 15’s legacy was already secure.
 He won two titles in four years and finished top-five in three straight Heisman races.

 Tim Tebow played 35 games in the NFL with the Denver Broncos and New York Jets.
 He threw for 2,422 yards and 17 touchdowns.
-While his NFL career was short-lived, Tebow will always be revered in the college football world.
+While his NFL career was short-lived, Tebow will always be revered in college football.